Creative Chronicles: Programming

 C++ is a standard language with a solid process for standardisation and improvement at an international scale.
 C++ comprises a combination of both high-level and low-level language features and is the only industrial programming language that is built around this concept.
 It is also one of the most popular programming languages ever created.

-Our Coding Manager, Guy Davidson, is our industry expert for the British Standards Institute (BSI) and is part of the ISO C++ Standards Committee.
+Our Head of Engineering Practice, Guy Davidson, is our industry expert for the British Standards Institute (BSI) and is part of the ISO C++ Standards Committee.
 Creative Assembly is the first AAA studio to be a part of this.

 The language is growing to meet the emerging needs of the modern world and the committee is essential in standardising its use.
-Over 100 people meet two or three times a year in locations around the world to form the committee.
+Over 200 people meet two or three times a year in locations around the world to form the committee, as well as meeting online in weekly subgroups.
 They review new ideas and put them forward for standardisation, sending other ideas back for improvement.
 These ideas come from the community of users (which exceeds 5 million).

-- Our Lead Graphics Programmer, Tamas Rabel, shares a series on the Anatomy of the Total War Engine in GPUOpen.
+- Rendering Project Technical Director, Tamas Rabel, shares a series on the Anatomy of the Total War Engine in GPUOpen.

-- AI Programmer, Duygu Cakmak and Principal Coding Manager, Guy Davidson, look at how AI can deliver entertainment in Total War at ACCU 2018.
+- Project Technical Director, Duygu Cakmak and Head of Engineering Practice, Guy Davidson, look at how AI can deliver entertainment in Total War at ACCU 2018.

-- Our AI Programmer, Duygu Cakmak, spoke to GamesIndustry.Biz about her journey into the industry.
+- Project Technical Director, Duygu Cakmak, spoke to GamesIndustry.Biz about her journey into the industry.